 Remove all pin bones from salmon.

 1 (3-4 lb) salmon side, cut into 2 fillets

-In a small bowl, combine the granulated sugar, brown sugar, salt, and pepper.
+In a small bowl, combine white sugar, brown sugar, kosher salt and black pepper.

 1/2 Cup brown sugar

 Place a sheet of tin foil on top of a long, rimmed baking sheet.
 Place a layer of plastic wrap on top of the tin foil layer.
 Sprinkle 1/3 of the curing ingredient mixture on tin foil.
 Lay the salmon fillet, skin side down, on top of the cure mixture and spread another 1/3 of the mixture on the flesh side of the salmon.